sajjohn/angularprojects/README.md

-# Meanclient
+# MicroServices Consuming Angular UI

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

+- The project has been created to demonstrate microservices consumption.
+- UI is authenticated using JWT tokens & the token is saved as Cookie & all Backed API's are retrieved using the JWT tokens.
+- Used Angular Ag grid to show out of box features like Pagination, Filtering , Sorting on the list.

+## To Be Implemented in near future.

+- Using Reactive forms for validation.
+- Use Modal window for Add/Edit screens.
+- Error Handling for backend errors.

 ## Development server